StevenVdEeckt/CGN_CL/README.md

 KD, A/KD  | 10^(-1)

 ## References ##
 [Kudo and Richardson, 2018] Taku Kudo and John Richardson.
-SentencePiece:  A simple and language independentsubword  tokenizer  and  detokenizer  for  neural  text  pro-cessing.
-InProceedings of the 2018 Conference on Em-pirical Methods in Natural Language Processing: System Demonstrations,  pages  66–71,  Brussels,  Belgium, November 2018.
+SentencePiece:  A simple and language independentsubword  tokenizer  and  detokenizer  for  neural  text  processing.
+InProceedings of the 2018 Conference on Empirical Methods in Natural Language Processing: System Demonstrations,  pages  66–71,  Brussels,  Belgium, November 2018.
 Association for Computational Linguistics.

 [Oostdijk, 2000] Nelleke Oostdijk.
 The spoken dutch corpus: Overview and first evaluation.
 Proceedings of LREC-2000, Athens, 2, 01 2000.